-- 1) Climate/Host Interaction: Phorodon cannabis has become established in areas with a temperate climate (Colorado, Virginia, etc.) and it is likely to tolerate the range of climates found over much of California.
-The distribution of Cannabis sativa is presumed to be fairly patchy in California.
-Therefore, P. cannabis receives a Medium (2) in this category. - Low (1) Not likely to establish in California; or likely to establish in very limited areas. - Medium (2) may be able to establish in a larger but limited part of California. - High (3) likely to establish a widespread distribution in California. - 2) Known Pest Host Range: Phorodon cannabis, for the reasons stated in the Background (above), is presumed to be restricted to species of the genus Cannabis.
-Therefore, it receives a Low (1) in this category. - Low (1) has a very limited host range. - Medium (2) has a moderate host range. - High (3) has a wide host range. - 3) Pest Reproductive and Dispersal Potential: The reproduction of Phorodon cannabis alternates between sexual and parthenogenetic (cyclic parthenogenesis) (Gavrilov-Zimin et al., 2015).
-Movement of infested plant material is probably the most effective means of long-distance dispersal.
-Therefore, it receives a Medium (2) in this category. - Low (1) does not have high reproductive or dispersal potential. - Medium (2) has either high reproductive or dispersal potential. - High (3) has both high reproduction and dispersal potential.
+- Climate/Host Interaction: Phorodon cannabis has become established in areas with a temperate climate (Colorado, Virginia, etc.) and it is likely to tolerate the range of climates found over much of California.
+It is considered to already be established in Mendocino, Shasta, and Trinity counties.
+The distribution of Cannabis sativa is presumed to be fairly patchy in California, which is likely to limit the distribution of this aphid.
+Therefore, P. cannabis receives a High (3) in this category. - Low (1) Not likely to establish in California; or likely to establish in very limited areas. - Medium (2) may be able to establish in a larger but limited part of California.

+- High (3) likely to establish a widespread distribution in California.

+- Known Pest Host Range: Phorodon cannabis, for the reasons stated in the Background (above), is presumed to be restricted to species of the genus Cannabis.
+Therefore, it receives a Low (1) in this category.

+- Low (1) has a very limited host range.

+- Medium (2) has a moderate host range.

+- High (3) has a wide host range.

+- 3) Pest Reproductive and Dispersal Potential: The reproduction of Phorodon cannabis alternates between sexual and parthenogenetic (cyclic parthenogenesis) (Gavrilov-Zimin et al., 2015).
+Movement of infested

+plant material is probably the most effective means of long-distance dispersal.
+Therefore, it receives a Medium (2) in this category.

+- Low (1) does not have high reproductive or dispersal potential.

+- Medium (2) has either high reproductive or dispersal potential.

-4) Economic Impact: Infestations of cannabis by Phorodon cannabis could result in higher crop production costs and altered cultural practices for nurseries to avoid honeydew and possible damage resulting from feeding by aphids.
-This aphid is a known vector of at least two viruses, including Alfalfa mosaic virus, which is a C-rated pest of alfalfa that also affects hemp and possibly cannabis as well.
-Therefore, it receives a High (3) in this category.
+- High (3) has both high reproduction and dispersal potential. - 4) Economic Impact: Phorodon cannabis is already established in California.
+There do not appear to be reports of this species causing economic damage here, although damage is possible perhaps in greenhouse environments where natural enemies are absent.
+This aphid is a known vector of at least two viruses, Cucumber mosaic virus and Alfalfa mosaic virus, which are C-rated pests of alfalfa that also affect hemp and possibly cannabis.
+Therefore, it receives a Medium (2) in this category.

-Economic Impact: B, D, E
+Economic Impact: B, E

-- A. The pest could lower crop yield. - B. The pest could lower crop value (includes increasing crop production costs). - C. The pest could trigger the loss of markets (includes quarantines). - D. The pest could negatively change normal cultural practices. - E. The pest can vector, or is vectored, by another pestiferous organism. - F. The organism is injurious or poisonous to agriculturally important animals. - G. The organism can interfere with the delivery or supply of water for agricultural uses.
+A. The pest could lower crop yield.

+B. The pest could lower crop value (includes increasing crop production costs).

+- C. The pest could trigger the loss of markets (includes quarantines). - D. The pest could negatively change normal cultural practices.

+E. The pest can vector, or is vectored, by another pestiferous organism.

+- F. The organism is injurious or poisonous to agriculturally important animals. - G. The organism can interfere with the delivery or supply of water for agricultural uses.

-Economic Impact Score: High
+Economic Impact Score: Medium

-- Low (1) causes 0 or 1 of these impacts. - Medium (2) causes 2 of these impacts. - High (3) causes 3 or more of these impacts. - 5) Environmental Impact: Infestations of cannabis by P. cannabis could trigger private treatments.
-Home cannabis plantings could be impacted by this aphid.
-Therefore, it receives a High (3) in this category.
+- Low (1) causes 0 or 1 of these impacts.

+- Medium (2) causes 2 of these impacts.

+- High (3) causes 3 or more of these impacts. - 5) Environmental Impact: Phorodon cannabis is established in California but it has not been reported to be causing significant problems here.
+Therefore, it receives a Low (1) in this category.